 I am basically a master cramper.
 Not that that is a bragging point… but it has given me some experience over the years as to how to curb this particular period pain.
-As I have mentioned numerous times before, I was diagnosed with endometriosis after 14 years of incredible period pain which leaked into my daily life leaving me virtually bedridden before having LAPEX surgery with an endometriosis specialist (that I found through Nancy’s Nook Endometriosis Education, a Facebook group).
+As I have mentioned numerous times before, I was diagnosed with endometriosis after 14 years of incredible period pain which leaked into my daily life leaving me virtually bedridden before having LAPEX surgery with an endometriosis specialist (that I found through Nancy’s Nook Endometriosis Education, a Facebook group and NOW a website).

 DISCLAIMER: these are just tips to help ease regular period cramping that I have picked up over the years.
 If your cramping lasts more than a few days and your periods seem “abnormal” (see my What is a “Normal” period?
 Blog post), please see a doctor as I am NOT a medical professional and never ever ever ever ever have claimed to be.
 I also cannot diagnose you or speculate on what your issues are.
 These are simply my personal life hacks for period cramps.
 Something else might work perfectly for you and you may disagree with what I have on my list!
 What works for me might not work for you and what works for you might not work for me.